SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 the window or press 'ESC' to close the dialog window.

 > - If you like to (re)open the dialog windows just click on the trainrun name in the editor or
     click any number (time).
-The dialog windwo is displayed again with the clicked data input field in focus.
+The dialog window is displayed again with the clicked data input field in focus.
 > - If you click on the trainrun - its gets selected and you can modify it.
 > - Click for a second time the Perlenkette gets opened.